dojo/framework/docs/en/stores/supplemental.md

 	[ addTodoCallback ]);
 ```

--   `addTodoCommand` adds the new todo into the application state
+-   `addTodoCommand` - adds the new todo into the application state
--   `calculateCountsCommand` recalculates the count of completed and active todo items
+-   `calculateCountsCommand` - recalculates the count of completed and active todo items
--   `postTodoCommand` posts the todo item to a remote service and using the process `after` middleware we can make changes if there is a failure
+-   `postTodoCommand` - posts the todo item to a remote service and, using the process `after` middleware, we can make changes if a failure occurs
-    -   on _failure_ the changes are reverted and the failed state field is set to true
+    -   on _failure_ the changes get reverted and the failed state field gets set to true
     -   on _success_ update the todo item id field with the value received from the remote service
--   `calculateCountsCommand` runs again after the success of `postTodoCommand`
+-   `calculateCountsCommand` - runs again after the success of `postTodoCommand`

-### Synchronized updates
+### Synchronized Updates

-In some cases it is better to wait for the server to update for the process to wait until a remote call has been completed.
-For instance when a process will remove an element from the screen or when the outlet changes to display a different view.
-Restoring a state that triggered these type of actions can be surprising.
+In some cases it is better to wait for a back-end call to complete before continuing on with process execution.
+For example, when a process will remove an element from the screen or when the outlet changes to display a different view, restoring a state that triggered these actions can be surprising.

-Since processes support asynchronous commands simply return a `Promise` to wait for a result.
+Because processes support asynchronous commands, simply return a `Promise` to wait for a result.

-> delete process

 ```ts
 function byId(id: string) {